-I am profoundly humbled by the circumstances of life that have brought me to this moment, and to the masters who've shared their teachings.
-I must also acknowledge that it was the quarantine and lockdown of April 2020 onward here in NY that created the space and desire to lead a regular online Qi Gong practice.
+I am profoundly humbled by the circumstances of life that have brought me to this practice, and to the masters who've shared their teachings.
+I must also acknowledge that it was the quarantine and lockdown of April 2020 onward here in NY that created the space to lead a regular online Qi Gong practice.
 Thank you to each and every one of you that were a part of creating this community together!
 I so appreciate you!

 Enjoy this text by Wei Boyang, a 2nd Century Chinese Alchemist.

 And the mass of energy will move like cloud and rain,